mkrdip/related-posts-widget/readme.txt

 == Screenshots ==

 1. The widget configuration dialog.
+2. Option to exclude categories (and terms) and filter by popular posts (by comment count).
-2. Front end of the widget using a default WordPress Theme.
+3. Front end of the widget using a default WordPress Theme.
-3. Separate categories shows and link to all assigned categories.
+4. Option 'Separate categories (If more than one assigned)' will show, separate and link to all assigned categories.

 == Changelog ==